Kimo08/movie_next/README.md

 # 3. Feautures

-- Homepage : Where you get to see a lot of movies both trending and not trending, latest and old.
+- **Homepage** : Where you get to see a lot of movies both trending and not trending, latest and old.

-- Moviepage : You get to see the details of a particular movie,, its name, release date , ratings and so on.
+- **Moviepage** : You get to see the details of a particular movie,, its name, release date , ratings and so on.

-- Responsiveness: Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms
+- **Responsiveness**: Ensures the application adapts seamlessly to various screen sizes and devices, providing a consistent user experience across desktop, tablet, and mobile platforms

 # 4. Quick Start